A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Methodology

 \subsection{Algorithms}

-To operationalize these insights, we propose DynamicCut, a lightweight, model-agnostic filtering method that proactively identifies and removes memorization-prone samples based on early training dynamics (sharp peak memorization for high-risk samples).
+To operationalize these insights, we propose DynamicCut, a lightweight, model-agnostic filtering method that proactively identifies and removes memorization-prone samples based on early training dynamics.
+The procedure is summarized in Algorithm~\ref{algo:dynamiccut}.

 Based on the observation that memorization-prone samples show strong signals early in training, we propose a lightweight filtering strategy that uses early Mem-AUC dynamics.
 For each training sample $\bx_i \in \mathcal{D} = \{ \bx_1, \ldots, \bx_N \}$, we collect Mem-AUC values $\mathcal{A}_i = \{ a_1(\bx_i), \ldots, a_T(\bx_i) \}$ during the first $T$ epochs.
 We then compute a memorization score $s_i$ as the mean of the top-$k$ highest values in $\mathcal{A}_i$, where $k = \lceil 0.1 \cdot T \rceil$.
 After ranking all samples by $s_i$, we remove the top $p$ ratio with the highest scores, resulting in the filtered set $\mathcal{D}_{\text{filtered}} = \{ \bx_i \in \mathcal{D} \mid s_i < \tau \}$, where $\tau$ is the $(1 - p)$ quantile.
 We use $p = 0.1$ by default.